JorgePe/DIY-PU-Sensor/README.md

 power supply.
 Some older boards require to be powered from 5V or USB and LEGO PU connector only supplies 3.3 Volt so an extra power supply or some kind of voltage conversion circuit is needed.

+If power consumption is a concern, I ran a basic test with Pybricks hub.battery.current():

+- Seeed Studio XIAO 2040 - Min: 88 Max: 95 Avg: 90.3
+- Waveshare ESP32-S3-Zero - Min: 103 Max: 111 Avg: 104.7
+- Raspberry Pi Pico 2 - Min: 76 Max: 81 Avg: 78.1
+- Joy-IT NodeMCU-ESP32 - Min: 108 Max: 116 Avg: 111.3

+so the Raspberry Pi Pico 2 seems the less demanding (but all microcontrollers have some sort of power reduction methods that can be used to achieve better results)

+(the test was run in a Technic Hub with my custom sensor connected to Port A and a motor connected to Port B, with a 100 ms delay between each reading of the sensor and the battery; the Technic Hub was also connected to my laptop through a BT-BLE session with my Chrome Pybricks IDE)

 ### Arduino IDE